 - Several chains offer oatmeal bowls for breakfast, a higher fiber choice than most breakfast sandwiches.
 Try to choose lower sugar versions if possible.

 - Finish a fast food meal with a fruit cup, fruit and yogurt parfait, apple slices, or a piece of fresh fruit.

 While the best way to get fiber in your diet is from foods naturally rich in fiber—fruit, vegetables, whole grains, beans, nuts—when that proves difficult, taking a fiber supplement can help make up the shortfall.
 Supplements can also be useful to top up your daily intake while you transition to a high-fiber diet.

 Fiber supplements come in a variety of forms, including powders you dissolve in water or add to food, chewable tablets, and wafers.
 However, there are some drawbacks to getting your fiber from supplements instead of fiber-rich foods:

 - Fiber supplements won’t provide the same vitamins, minerals, and other nutrients offered by high-fiber foods.

 - Supplements won’t fill you up or help you manage your weight.

-- Fiber supplements can interact with some medications, including certain antidepressants, cholesterol-lowering medications, and the anticoagulation drug warfarin.
-Check with your doctor or pharmacist about potential drug interactions before taking a fiber supplement.
+- Fiber supplements can interact with some medications, including certain antidepressants, cholesterol-lowering medications, and the anticoagulant drug warfarin.
+Check with your doctor or pharmacist about potential drug interactions before taking a supplement.

 - If you have diabetes, fiber supplements may also reduce your blood sugar levels so, again, check with your healthcare provider before adding supplements to your diet.